Ultramarine: Synthetic production

-"Ultramarine poor in silica" is obtained by fusing a mixture of soft clay, sodium sulfate, charcoal, sodium carbonate, and sulfur.
+Ultramarine poor in silica is obtained by fusing a mixture of soft clay, sodium sulfate, charcoal, sodium carbonate, and sulfur.
 The product is at first white, but soon turns green "green ultramarine" when it is mixed with sulfur and heated.
 The sulfur burns, and a fine blue pigment is obtained.
-"Ultramarine rich in silica" is generally obtained by heating a mixture of pure clay, very fine white sand, sulfur, and charcoal in a muffle furnace.
+Ultramarine rich in silica is generally obtained by heating a mixture of pure clay, very fine white sand, sulfur, and charcoal in a muffle furnace.
 A blue product is obtained at once, but a red tinge often results.
 The different ultramarines—green, blue, red, and violet—are finely ground and washed with water.

 Synthetic ultramarine is a more vivid blue than natural ultramarine, since the particles in synthetic ultramarine are smaller and more uniform than the particles in natural ultramarine and therefore diffuse light more evenly.
 Its color is unaffected by light nor by contact with oil or lime as used in painting.
 Hydrochloric acid immediately bleaches it with liberation of hydrogen sulfide.
 Even a small addition of zinc oxide to the reddish varieties especially causes a considerable diminution in the intensity of the color.
+Modern, synthetic ultramarine blue is a non-toxic, soft pigment that does not need much mulling to disperse into a paint formulation.

-Structure and classification of ultramarines
+Structure and classification

 Ultramarine is the aluminosilicate zeolite with a sodalite structure.
 Sodalite consists of interconnected aluminosilicate cages.
 Some of these cages contain polysulfide (Sx'n−) groups that are the chromophore (color centre).
 The negative charge on these ions is balanced by Na^{+} ions that also occupy these cages.

 The chromophore is proposed to be S_{4}^{−} or S4.

-Applications

-Synthetic ultramarine, being very cheap, is largely used for wall painting, the printing of paper hangings and calico, etc., and also as a corrective for the yellowish tinge often present in things meant to be white, such as linen, paper, etc. Bluing or "laundry blue" is a suspension of synthetic ultramarine, or the chemically different prussian blue, that is used for this purpose when washing white clothes.
-It is often found in make-up such as mascaras or eye shadows.